YoungjunNa/feed-initial/README.md

 # feed
+## Notification
+**This package is under development.**

 ## Overview

 feed is a package for animal feed formulation.
-It is comprised 3 parts; 1) import feedstuff informations, 2) set nutrient requirement of animals, and 3) least-cost formulation.
+It is comprised of 3 parts; 1) import feedstuff information, 2) set nutrient requirement of animals, and 3) least-cost formulation.

 ## Installation